-Legends and mythical originsLegend has it that the construction of the Grossmunster was ordered by the renowned medieval ruler Charlemagne after his horse halted on the burial site of three early Christian martyrs, Felix and Regula and their servant Exuperantius.
-All three became the patron saints of Zurich, and the distinctive Romanesque building, with its distinctive towers, was completed by 1230 and dedicated to the three, who were called Felix, Regulus and Exuperantius.
+Legends and mythical originsLegend has it that the construction of the Grossmünster was ordered by medieval ruler Charlemagne after his horse halted on the burial site of two early Christian martyrs, Felix and Regula and their servant Exuperantius.
+All three became the patron saints of Zurich, and the distinctive Romanesque building with its two large towers was dedicated to them after its completion in 1230.

-A window to ZurichThe two towers that dominate the Grossmunster are among the most recognisable sights in Zurich, but these features shouldn't be appreciated from the outside alone.
-Visitors will find that ascending the 200 steps of the north tower offers spectacular views of Zurich, including a fantastic look at the similarly impressive Fraumunster Church across the Limmat River.
+A window to ZurichThe two towers that dominate the Grossmünster are among the most recognizable sights in Zurich, but these features shouldn't be appreciated from the outside alone.
+Visitors can ascend the 200 steps of the north tower to enjoy spectacular views of the city, including a fantastic look at the equally impressive Fraumünster Church across the Limmat River.
 While in the area you can also explore other parts of the Old Town, which is the area that contained the whole city until 1893.
 A cultural and historical melting pot, the narrow and winding streets, pretty facades and charming vibe of the Old Town is an attraction in itself.